MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-key-vault.md

 ## Create a key vault and add domain user credentials as a secret in the key vault

-For security, you can store the domain account (which you created previously in Active Directory) in a key vault.
+For security, you can store the domain account credentials in a key vault secrets; Later, you can use these secrets in SCOM Managed Instance creation.
+.

 Azure Key Vault is a cloud service that provides a secure store for keys, secrets, and certificates.
 For more information, see [About Azure Key Vault](/azure/key-vault/general/overview).

->[!Note]
-> You must have Global Administrator or Privileged Role Administrator permissions for the tenant to do the following steps.

 1. In the Azure portal, search for and select **Key vaults**.